ltaylor2/finalproject/README.md

 plumage without additional patches.
 On the other hand, there are no female-like Stage 2 plumages in manakins.
-If I take the highest probability patches for each of these stages as the description of plumage, I get an ancestral core Stage 1 plumage with a crown and body patch, as well as an ancestral Ilicurini Stage 2 plumage with a face patch (in current taxa, usually a black mask).
-In general, this binary+separate character analysis does not show strong support any particular predefinitive plumage characters conserved across these clades which share DPM stage synapomorphies.
+If I take the highest probability patches for each of these stages as the description of plumage, I get an ancestral core Stage 1 plumage with a crown patch, as well as an ancestral Ilicurini Stage 2 plumage with a face patch (in current taxa, usually a black mask).
+In general, this binary+separate character analysis does not show strong support any particular predefinitive plumage characters conserved across clades which share DPM stage synapomorphies.

 ## Social Correlations